AL333Z/fp-in-industry/pres.md

 - **No magic at all**, each dependency is explicitely passed in the *smart constructor* of each component
 - Acquiring/releasing resources is handled as an *effect*
-- Cancellation events trigger resources to be released

 ---